scenevr/docs/source/protocol.md

 Using the uuid attribute, we look up to see if we have this element in our local scenegraph.
 If we don't, then we create the element and add it to our scenegraph with the uuid attribute so that we can look it up in the future.
 The attributes of an element are parsed as per their description in the relevent API docs on scenevr.com.

 *The wire serialization of elements is identical to the markup used to define a scene*.
-The only addition it the uuid which is only used for wire serialization.
+The only addition is the uuid which is only used for wire serialization.

 ### Is it a `<dead />`?